Special session set to get underway - New Mexico Political Report

 Under the Constitution of the state of New Mexico, a special session called by the governor can last up to 30 days, but lawmakers expect this session to be fairly quick.

-“It’s two to three days max,” House Minority Floor Leader Reena Szczepanski, D-Santa Fe, said about the expected length of the special session.
+“It’s two to three days max,” House Majority Floor Leader Reena Szczepanski, D-Santa Fe, said about the expected length of the special session.

 Senate Majority Floor Whip Michael Padilla, D-Albuquerque, said he believes the session will last until late Thursday or Friday.